akankshalamba1/kickstarter-analysis/README.md

 ## Overview of Project

 Kickstarter analysis is based on our client Louise, who we helped in starting a crowdfunding campaign to help her fund her play, "Fever".
-Her estimated budget was over $10,000, she was unsure of what factor she should consider while planning her first fundraiser campaign, so she needed help in analzing crowdfunding data from 2009 to 2017.
+Her estimated budget was over $10,000, she was unsure of what factor she should consider while planning her first fundraiser campaign, so she needed help in analyzing crowdfunding data from 2009 to 2017.
 Now her play "Fever" came close to her fundraising goal in a very short term.
 She wants us to analyze how other campaigns did in relation to their launch date and their funding goal.

 Our analysis based on data of 4115 crowdfund fundraisers in 22 countries.
-Dataset is very detailed and contain crowdfunds in various categories such as film and video, food, games, journalism, music, phtography, publishing, technology and theater.
+Dataset is very detailed and contain crowdfunds in various categories such as film and video, food, games, journalism, music, photography, publishing, technology and theater.
 Data provided various outcome of the crowdfund as well as the goal and pledged amount.
-In the process of making an analysis based on the data we perform various data interpretaion technique, filters and functions on the data to make it readable and easy to understand.
+In the process of making an analysis based on the data we perform various data interpretation technique, filters and functions on the data to make it readable and easy to understand.

 Microsoft Excel was used as the main tool to analyze the data for this project.
 The data file for this project is Kickstarter_challenge and could be reviewed below: